gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 comm layer can use either the provider's default completion level, which is usually transmit-complete, or the delivery-complete level.

-*(Actually, the comm layer assumes that transmit-complete is always the default completion level for all providers, and that is not necessarily true.
-This should be fixed.)*
+*Developer note: The comm layer actually assumes that transmit-complete is always the default completion level, not that it usually is.
+This should be fixed.*

 Transmit-complete, for the reliable endpoints used by comm=ofi, means that the transaction has arrived at the peer and is no longer dependent